JHDeerin/notesPageTest/rawNotes/phil3103_modernPhil/2_descartesMeditations_1_13_20.md

                 - However, Descartes rejects THIS because his imagination might be so good that he really can make all this stuff up!
 He isn't sure!
             - Therefore, Descartes thinks we can't be certain of even basic sensory beliefs
         - Mathematical truths
-            - Descartes then says, though, that at least mathematical , axiomatic truths must be correct, right?
+            - Descartes then says, though, that at least mathematical, axiomatic truths must be correct, right?
 A square by definition has 4 sides, and it's *inconceivable* that we could get something so obvious wrong
             - ...however, Descartes imagines that maybe an evil demon or genius could be deceiving him, and that he's actually been taught lies about ALL this stuff!
                 - Not even logic helps us here, since those logical rules might've been taught to use by this deceiver!
 We can't be certain of it!